SRIDHARPANNEERSELVAM/Fire-Detection-using-Color-model-/README.md

 3. Applying each rule results is a segmented binary image.
 4. Perform logical AND on the segmented binary image.
 Output: Binary Image

+### Screenshots of the application:

+### Results:

+The proposed method assessed with Khatami et al (2015a, 2015b) Method	TPR	FPR	ACCURACY
+Proposed Method	0.77	0.23	0.98
+Khatami et.al (2015a)	0.45	0.54	0.92
+Khatami et.al (2015b)	0.57	0.42	0.93

+### Conclusion:

+Reliable real time fire detection system is essential for smart buildings.
+The conventional and fast fire detection algorithm has low detection accuracy and true positive rate.
+The proposed method utilize YCbCr color space which effectively separate the luminance and chrominance, and is more reliable during illumination changes.The proposed method has few limitations; we used a dataset so this system detects nested fire color red, orange and yellow only even though it gives high detection accuracy and optimum true positive rate; it cannot detect the fire with more accuracy at early stage.
+Alternate image acquisition modality like thermal imaging give supplementary data for fire detection.
+Thus this proposed algorithm is best suited in controlled smart buildings with vision systems.